Frequently Asked Questions

 No, you can apply for Financial Aid anytime after October 1, however, you need to complete the admissions applications before we can begin reviewing your financial aid.
 You also must be admitted into an eligible program before CFCC will notify you of your aid eligibility.

 Yes.
 Many families mistakenly think they don’t qualify for aid.
-There are a few sources of aid, such as the Direct Unsubsidized Loans, Parent PLUS loans, and Alternative Private Loans that are available regardless of need.
+There are a few sources of aid, such as Direct Unsubsidized Loans, Parent PLUS loans, and Alternative Private Loans that are available regardless of need.

 There is no specific cutoff.
 Each family’s financial situation is different.